Pediculosis pubis: Diagnosis

 Diagnosis is made by carefully looking at the pubic hair for nits, young lice and adult lice.
 Lice and nits can be removed either with forceps or by cutting the infested hair with scissors (with the exception of an infestation of the eye area).
 A magnifying glass, dermatoscope or a stereo-microscope can be used for identification.
 Testing for other sexually transmitted infections is recommended in those who are infested with pubic lice.

 Definition

 Pediculosis pubis is an infestation by the pubic louse, Pthirus pubis, a wingless insect which feeds on blood and lays its eggs (nits) on mainly pubic hair.
 Less commonly, hair near the anus, armpit, beard, eyebrows, moustache, and eyelashes may be involved.
-Although the presence of pubic lice is associated with the presence of other sexually transmitted diseases, pubic lice do not spread infectious diseases.
+Although the presence of pubic lice is associated with the presence of other sexually transmitted diseases, pubic lice are not known to spread infectious diseases.

 Treatment

 Pubic lice can be treated at home.
 Available treatments may vary from country to country and include mainly permethrin-containing creams and lotions applied to cool dry skin or applying dimethicone-based oils.

 Treatment with medication is combined with combing pubic hair with a fine-toothed comb after applying vinegar directly to skin or dipping the comb in vinegar, to remove nits.
 It is recommended to wash bedding, clothing and towels in hot water or preferably in a washing machine at 50°C or higher.
 When this is not possible, the clothing can be stored in a sealed plastic bag for at least three days.
 Re-infestation can be prevented by wearing clean underwear at the start of treatment and after completing treatment.
 Shaving the affected hair is not essential.